ilan-schemoul/nvim-config/README.md

     - [plenary.profile](https://github.com/nvim-lua/plenary.nvim?tab=readme-ov-file) (wrapper around lua profiler)
     - profile.nvim (self described pile of hack)
     - perfanno to open the resulting trace file

+# Treesitter

+TS is cool but kinda slow.
+Async can help when it will land https://github.com/neovim/neovim/pull/22420

+Many plugins have poor support.
+Queries support for C is terrible (I added mine).
+Every parser update can break query.
+Parser must be compiled manually (WASM support in 0.11 might fix that).

+Things like textobjects, swap etc. are really cool but very slow so I can't use it at work (files over 5K lines...).

+Basically a cool beta but I'll have to wait at least nvim 0.11 to have TS 1.0 support https://github.com/neovim/neovim/issues/22313 before it's usable.